Here are some recommendations based on personal experience. This is by no means a complete survey.

 Note: When I made the tests, I focused with the lenses wide open, then stopped them down to f/11 to make the exposure.
 The first image in the series (made with a 210mm Heliar) exhibits focus shift: the area of sharp focus moved slightly closer when the aperture was changed.
 As a result, distant objects appear more blurry but this is an accident.
 My sincere apologies.

 After adjusting for minor variations in contrast (and focus shift), it is virtually impossible to see any difference whatsoever between the blur rendition of these lenses.
 Can you tell the difference ?
-At moderate degrees of enlargement, it's impossible to tell the difference between these lenses altogether. we're left with other, more practical issues like coverage, size, weight, filter size, price, availability, etc.
+At moderate degrees of enlargement, it's impossible to tell the difference between these lenses altogether.
+We are left with other, more practical considerations like coverage, size, weight, filter size, price, availability, etc.

 Here is another photo which compares the bokeh or blur rendition of 3 different lenses of standard "normal" length: 150mm Heliar, 150mm APO Nikkor, 150mm APO Sironar-S. These lenses represent a variety of optical designs: 5-element Heliar, 4-element Dialyte, 6-element Plasmat.
 All the lenses are stopped down to f/11 and the contrast has been adjusted so that they all match.
 After adjusting for minor variations in contrast, it is very hard to see any difference between the image rendition of these lenses.